Grade 5 Adding Fractions With Like Denominators Worksheets

 These worksheets for adding fractions with like denominators help students master the simplest case of fraction addition: when two fractions already share the same denominator, students simply add the numerators and keep the denominator unchanged (2/8 + 3/8 = 5/8).
 Visual models like fraction bars and pie pieces show why this works, reinforcing that the denominator names the size of the pieces while the numerator counts how many pieces there are.

-Problems progress from straightforward sums to those requiring students to simplify the resulting fraction or convert an improper fraction into a mixed number.
-This is the essential first step before students tackle the more complex skill of adding fractions with unlike denominators, and strong practice here builds the confidence and number sense students need for that next stage.
+Problems progress from straightforward sums to those requiring students to simplify the resulting fraction.
+This is the essential first step before students tackle the more complex Grade 6 skill of adding fractions with unlike denominators, and strong practice here builds the confidence and number sense students need for that next stage.

 Skills Practised